Legal Advice for Collaborative Divorce — 74 results

 The ending of a marriage is often characterized by hostility and strained communication.
 Divorce produces heightened stress for the principals and often sets whole families off on a... more

-Written by attorney Maria Katsouli, almost 6 years ago.
+Written by attorney Maria Katsouli, about 6 years ago.
 STAFF PICK

 What is Collaborative Law?
 Collaborative law is a method of alternative dispute resolution.
 The process operates under the principle that parties to a dispute settle their differences... more